Spectacular Views and Spring Wildflowers Await at Ring Mountain

 The Taylor Road trailhead is in a residential area.
 Park on the street here and head right on the road that looks a little like someone's driveway; this will lead to the trailhead.

-There are no amenities here, so pack in your own water and snacks.
+There are no amenities like restrooms or water fountains here, so pack in your own water and snacks.
 Ring Mountain is largely an open area, so hats and sunscreen are musts.
 It can get windy there, too, so layered clothing is advised.
 Poison oak also abounds here, so stay on the trails.
 On-leash dogs are welcome.

 For more information, including a printable trail map and an online field guide to birds, insects, and animals that live in the area, visit the Marin County Open Space District's Ring Mountain page.
 The MCOSD often offers family walks and nature outings on Ring Mountain; check their online calendar for information.